-The tour feels almost clandestine—perhaps aptly fitting the place of secrets and power.
-The group enters just as the last employees are leaving and is walked through the eerily empty corridors of the Museum, with the guard locking doors behind.
+The tour is always limited to a very small group.
+It starts just as the last employees are leaving.
+The guests are walked through the eerily empty corridors of the Vatican Museum, with the guard locking doors behind.

-In the Sistine Chapel, the English-speaking guide accompanying the group talks about the frescoes and answers questions, but not after making sure the full meaning of the silence sinks in.
+But the most important place is the Sistine Chapel.
+In it, the English-speaking guide accompanying the group talks about the frescoes and answers questions — but only after ensuring the silence’s full meaning sinks in.
 The experience is enhanced by the smell of the chapel: the magical, slightly musty aroma that is difficult to appreciate on a normal busy day.

 Photos by Laskowski & Zadros, © TravelPlusStyle.com